Theory of orientation averaging in X-ray spectroscopies: understanding polarization dependence in a Cartesian tensor approach: Conclusion

 Our formalism naturally treats circular polarization for electric multipole transitions (E1 and E2) and reproduces the known result that E1E2 interference in absorption vanishes upon orientational averaging.

-While the current formulation addresses non-magnetic and non-chiral systems, the theoretical framework introduced in this work is already capable of addressing certain cases beyond these limits, such as magnetic scattering without additional transition operators and single-handed chiral structures (since Eq.~\ref{eq:SO3int} assumes the crystal is generated by real operators).
+While the current formulation addresses non-magnetic and non-chiral systems, the theoretical framework introduced in this work is already capable of addressing certain cases beyond these limits, such as magnetic scattering without additional transition operators and single-handed chiral structures (since Eq.~\ref{eq:SO3int} assumes the crystal is generated by SO(3) operators).
 The tensor-based foundation naturally extends to more complex scenarios.
-Future work incorporating complete magnetic and chiral contributions will require higher-rank tensors, but the Cartesian framework established here provides a clear pathway forward.
-More generally, this methodology applies to a wide range of X-ray spectroscopies—including non-resonant X-ray Raman scattering—as well as to optical spectroscopies such as Raman and UV–Vis.
+Future work incorporating complete magnetic and chiral contributions will require including the magnetic terms in the transition operator, nonetheless the Cartesian framework established here provides a clear pathway forward.
+More generally, this methodology applies to a wide range of X-ray spectroscopies - including non-resonant X-ray Raman scattering - as well as to optical spectroscopies such as Raman and UV–Vis.
 It can be straightforwardly extended to higher-order multipole processes (E2E2, E3E1, etc.) within the same systematic framework.